yoheimuta/protolint/README.md

 - [Official Style Guide](https://developers.google.com/protocol-buffers/docs/style).
 This is enabled by default.
 - Formatting Style Guide.
 This is enabled by default.
   - Enforce a maximum line length.
 The length of a line is defined as the number of Unicode characters in the line.
 You can configure the detail with `protolint.yaml`.
+  - Enforce a consistent indentation style.
+The default style is 4 spaces.
+You can configure the detail with `protolint.yaml`.

 | ID                                | Purpose                                                                  |
 |-----------------------------------|--------------------------------------------------------------------------|